 Database workloads are a critical component of any database system, as they directly impact the performance, efficiency, and scalability of the database.
-One key aspect of database workloads is resource utilization, which refers to the way in which database resources such as CPU, memory, storage, and network bandwidth are used to process and manage database operations.
-Understanding resource utilization patterns in database workloads is essential for optimizing database performance, improving efficiency, and reducing costs.
+One key aspect of database workloads is resource utilization, which refers to the way in which the database uses system resources such as CPU, memory, storage, and network bandwidth.
+Understanding resource utilization patterns in database workloads is essential for optimizing database performance, identifying potential bottlenecks, and ensuring that the database is able to handle changing workloads and user demands.

 Introduction to Resource Utilization Patterns